Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 Miami, FL 33130

 The clerk can provide information about upcoming court dates and offers free online court records or an advanced search feature for a fee.
-Some online court records that can be viewed include Civil, Family & Probate Court records and Criminal Court case records.6
+Some online court records that can be viewed include Civil, Family & Probate Court Records and Criminal Court Case Records.6

-Requests for certified copies of court records can be made online, by mail, or in person and will come at a cost (varied depending on the type and number of copies), but certified criminal and juvenile case records must be ordered by mail or in person.19
+Request for certified copies of court records can be made online, by mail, or in person and will come at a cost (varied depending on the type and number of copies), but certified criminal and juvenile case records must be ordered by mail or in person.19

 In addition to a Miami-Dade County case search for court records, the Clerk will also provide records from the 11th Judicial Circuit Court.20